 What causes snipe?

 Running a board through a thickness planer will almost always guarantee at least one sniped end.
-However, don’t think that the manufacturers are all in it together to piss you off or are in cahoots with lumber retailers in order to increase their sales volume.
-In fact, lumber producers are probably also victims of snipe from time to time.
+However, don’t think that the manufacturers are all in it together to piss you off or are in cahoots with lumber retailers to increase their sales volume.
+Lumber producers are probably also victims of snipe from time to time.

 Although there are several reasons why your board can end up with sniped ends, the main cause is the feed rollers.
 As you feed a board through a thickness planer and under the cutter head, the rollers will latch onto the board, pushing and pulling the board completely through the machine.